1976 United States presidential debates

-The United States presidential election debates were held during the 1976 presidential election.
-Three debates were held between Republican candidate, incumbent president Gerald Ford and Democratic governor Jimmy Carter, the major candidates.
-One debate was held with their vice presidential running mates, Bob Dole and Walter Mondale.
+The 1976 United States presidential debates were a series of debates held during the 1976 presidential election.

-The vice presidential debate was held on October 15 at the Alley Theatre.
-The presidential debates were held on September 23 at the Walnut Street Theater, October 6 at the Palace of Fine Arts and on October 22 at the College of William & Mary, ahead of the November 7 Election Day.
-All of the debates were sponsored by the League of Women Voters.
+The League of Women Voters organized four debates among the major party candidates, sponsored three presidential debates and one vice presidential debate.
+Three presidential debates were held between Republican nominee Gerald Ford and Democratic nominee Jimmy Carter.
+One vice presidential debate was held between their respective vice presidential running mates, Bob Dole and Walter Mondale.
 In each of the debates, the candidates received questions in turn with three minutes to answer and a 60-second rebuttal.

 Participant selection

 In 1976 only the two candidates from the major political parties, Gerald Ford and Jimmy Carter, were invited.
 As a result, only Bob Dole and Walter Mondale met the criteria for the vice presidential debate.

 Debate schedule

 Three presidential debates were scheduled by the League of Women Voters: